Chair , Richard Gill

 Region: South East & South London, Amanda Parry

-I have been a senior leader for the past 14 years over a wide range of schools both in Australia and the UK.
-For the past 11 years I have been the Deputy Headteacher at Thornden School.
+Amanda has been a senior leader for the past 14 years over a wide range of schools both in Australia and the UK.
+For the past 11 years she has been the Deputy Headteacher at Thornden School.

-Since 2012, I have led the LEARN Teaching School Alliance and then in 2015 the Hampshire LEARN SCITT Partnership.
-In 2017/18 I worked as Sub Regional lead for Hampshire, Solent and IoW establishing a collaborative partnership that successfully bid for 5 Strategic School Improvement grants to improve underperformance across the sub-region.
+Since 2012, Amanda has led the LEARN Teaching School Alliance and then in 2015 the Hampshire LEARN SCITT Partnership.
+In 2017/18 she worked as Sub Regional lead for Hampshire, Solent and IoW establishing a collaborative partnership that successfully bid for 5 Strategic School Improvement grants to improve underperformance across the sub-region.

-Previously, I have been fortunate enough to have developed a leadership hub for the SSAT, been part of the Sub-Regional Improvement Board and led over 30 school to school support projects across the south east.
-I am committed to the school led system as I have witnessed its positive, and sustained, impact on schools, leaders, teachers and most importantly students.
+Previously, Amanda has developed a leadership hub for the SSAT, been part of the Sub-Regional Improvement Board and led over 30 school to school support projects across the south east.
+She is committed to the school led system and has witnessed its positive, and sustained, impact on schools, leaders, teachers and most importantly students.

 You can contact me here: email@example.com